40 Christmas Traditions in the US and Around The World

 13. Hide An Elf on The Shelf

-The Elf on a Shelf phenomenon became a family Christmas tradition close to 15 years ago.
+The Elf on a Shelf phenomenon became a family Christmas tradition 20 years ago.
 It is derived from a children’s story about Santa’s elves watching over children and reporting back to Santa about the good and bad activities of the children observed that day.

 Music plays a large role in many Christmas traditions around the world.
 We listen to holiday favorites with family and friends and have our playlist of favorite songs, such as “O Holy Night,” “Let It Snow,” “Jingle Bells,” and many others.